saulrichardson/solstice/data/cache/Arunachalam_et_al.__2021_/extracted/document.md

 ### the circulating A/H3N2 viruses were antigenically similar to th
-cell-grown vaccine reference virus, egg propagation of th vaccine strains had led to loss of a glycosylation site and
+cell-grown vaccine reference virus, egg propagation of th vaccine strains had led to loss of a glycosylation site an

 g
 p